The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/basic-guide.md

 * Spend Soul Reavers and Executioners on Gibbet or Gallows (whichever is buffed) if you have them.

   * Use Guillotine if you can hit multiple enemies (**four** or more for the base skill, **three** or more for the Executioner counterpart).
+* Enshroud if the Ideal Host buff is about to fall off.
+* Perfectio if the Perfectio Parata buff is about to fall off.
 * Maintain Death’s design by using Shadow of Death.

   * Use Whorl of Death if you can hit **three** or more enemies.